Living in Tuscany & Umbria

 Check out the blog by MumAbroad member Elizabeth Heath My Village Umbria about life in this beautiful region

-At Mumabroad.com we have put together a comprehensive directory, filled with the best recommendations and advice from expats in Tuscany.
-If you have a recommendation to share with other for expat families living in Tuscany please do get in touch via email firstname.lastname@example.org.
+If would like your business to be featured, or you have a recommendation to share with other international families living in Tuscany or Umbria please do get in touch via email firstname.lastname@example.org.